 In Illinois, condo associations are governed by their declaration, bylaws, articles of incorporation and the Illinois Condominium Property Act (765 ILCS 605/1 et seq.), while common interest community associations (including most homeowners associations) are governed by their declaration, bylaws, articles of incorporation (or organization) and the Illinois Common Interest Community Association Act (765 ILCS 160/1, et seq.).
 Under the Illinois Condominium Property Act, it is the “duty” of each unit owner “to pay his proportionate share of the common expenses” (765 ILCS 605/9(a)), and under the Common Interest Community Association Act, a Common Interest Community is defined as “real estate other than a condominium or cooperative with respect to which any person by virtue of his or her ownership of a partial interest or a unit therein is obligated to pay for the maintenance, improvement, insurance premiums or real estate taxes of common areas described in a declaration which is administered by an association.”

 If a unit owner fails to pay assessments or fines, the condominium association has a lien on the unit owner’s property for the unpaid common expenses or fine as well as interest, late fees, and the costs of collection, including attorneys’ fees.
-This condominium lien is provided for in Section 9(g) of the Condominium Property Act and in most bylaws that govern common interest community associations.
+This condominium lien is provided for in the Condominium Property Act, 765 ILCS 605/9(g), and in most bylaws that govern common interest community associations.
 Even further, both types of community associations are generally entitled to foreclose on that lien.
 If assessments are unpaid, condominium associations can also file an eviction action against the unit owner, or any tenant, in accordance with Section 9.2 of the Condominium Property Act and the Eviction Act (735 ILCS 5/9-102(a)(8)).
 A homeowners association is able to file an eviction action if three conditions are met: (1) the association is a not-for-profit corporation or a limited liability company; (2) the unit owners must be authorized to attend meetings of the board of directors or board of managers of the association in the same manner as provided for condominiums under the Condominium Property Act; and (3) if the declaration was recorded before 1985, the board of managers or board of directors has voted to have the provisions of the Eviction Act apply to the association and has delivered or mailed notice of such action to the unit owners.

 Neither the Illinois Condominium Property Act nor the Illinois Common Interest Community Association Act contain specific provisions governing the withholding of assessments by unit owners of a condominium or homeowners association.
 However, the Illinois Supreme Court, in a divided 4-3 opinion, held that a unit owner may not withhold assessments, even if the association failed to repair or maintain the common elements.
 In Spanish Court Two Condominium Ass’n v.
 Carlson, 2014 IL 115342, a condominium association filed an eviction action against a unit owner for failing to pay assessments.
 As a defense to the action, and a counterclaim, the unit owner claimed that the condominium association failed to maintain certain common areas, resulting in water damage to the unit, and failed to repair a toilet in the unit that was inoperable due to the investigation of a water leak in an adjoining unit.
 These failures, according to the unit owner, allowed her to withhold the payment of assessments.
 The trial court held that the unit owner’s issues with the association were not “germane” to the eviction proceeding and granted possession of the unit to the condominium association and money damages.
 On appeal, the appellate court reversed the decision of the trial court and held that the unit owner could withhold assessments because, according to that court, the obligation to repair and maintain the common elements was a mutually exchanged promise.
 Therefore, the material breach of the declaration and the bylaws by the association allowed the unit owner to withhold assessments.